XMB5/IPAPatch/README.md

 7. **Code Your Patch**

    The entry is at `IPAPatchEntrySwift.enter()`.
 You can start writing code from there.
 To change an app's behavior, you may need to use a method swizzling library, such as [RuntimeKit](https://github.com/lukaskollmer/RuntimeKit).
+To change the behavior of library functions, you can use a rebinding library, such as [fishhook](https://github.com/facebook/fishhook).

 8. **Build and Run**